Joseph-igbi/Book-Webapp-/README.md

 ![delete]

 ## Future improvements
 The main aims of this project were met with the exception of implementing a TDD approach.
-Therefore the main future improvement for this project would be implementing a TDD approach and automated testing.
+Therefore, the main future improvement for this project would be implementing a TDD approach and automated testing.
 Other improvements include:
 * Use HTTPS protocol
 * Add functionality allowing user to view other users libraries